franko003/Price_Indicator_Analysis/MVP/README.md

 From here we will create a function to analyze this **signal-return** relationship for each signal, and for each timeframe of returns.
 Then we will take a look at all the relationships to form hypotheses to test about what strategies are showing good predictive value.

+In order to look at all the relationships I wrote a function to take in symbol, signal, and timeframe data and return the relevant statistics on percent returns.
+Then I iterated over all products, for each signal, for each time period and added the data to a new dataframe.
+It is this dataframe that I will use to show results of the initial exploration in the next section.

 ## Initial Research Findings